Alvarez stops Yildirim to retain super-middleweight belts

 Saturday’s bout was the first of what Alvarez hopes will be a busy year seeking unification fights.
 Alvarez said there have been preliminary conversations for a bout with Billy Joe Saunders, the World Boxing Organization titleholder, in May.
 Caleb Plant holds the fourth sanctioning body belt.

+As he continues to solidify his spot among the sport’s pound-for-pound elite,, Alvarez also is gaining additional ground for inclusion on the short list of best fighters in boxing rich Mexico’s history.

+“I respect history but I also want to make my history,” Alvarez said.
+“Those that came before me will always have my respect.”

-Inactive since Feb.
-2019, YIildirim landed the match against Alvarez after the WBCl designated him mandatory challenger.
+Inactive since February 2019, YIildirim landed the match against Alvarez after the WBC designated him mandatory challenger.
+In the lead-up to the fight, Yildirim said having previously sparred with Alvarez would help him pull the upset.

 Alvarez and Yildirim both weighed 167 pounds, a pound under the super-middleweight limit.